tupini07/fennel-love2d-api/README.md

 Just grab the latest release from [Releases](https://github.com/tupini07/fennel-love2d-api/releases) and put it somewhere in your project.

 Once that's done just _require_ it where you need the Love2d api and that's it!
-See a very minimal example [here](example.fnl)
+See a very minimal example [here](example).